Mountain Glaciers and Meadows

 Day 1: Meet at Park Butte Trailhead (assistance getting to the trailhead from Bellingham or Mount Vernon is available).
 Hike from the trailhead to Mazama Park to set up camp.
 Total mileage: Approximately 3.5

 Day 2: We’ll start the day with a facilitated discussion in the morning, then set out from camp on a day hike to the Park Butte Fire Lookout.
-Be prepared to scramble up some steep slopes as we follow the trail through heather meadows with views of alpine lakes below.
-After returning to camp we’ll have some rest time, then re-assemble for another facilitated activity or two in the late afternoon.
+Be prepared to scramble up some moderately steep slopes as we follow the trail through heather meadows with views of alpine lakes below.
+After returning to camp we’ll have some rest time, then re-assemble for another activity or two in the late afternoon.
 Total mileage: 3-4 (depends on if we make optional side trips)

 Day 3: Get ready to set out from camp again on a hike up the Railroad Grade Trail to the base of the mountain’s Easton Glacier.
 After taking in the stunning views of alpine environments, we’ll pause at the glacier for a conversation about impacts of climate change in the Pacific Northwest.
 Total mileage: 4.5